ethan-ck/Alexandria/Networking I/The OSI Model.md

 		- Once a session is established, it must "present" the data in a clean and efficient way.
 This layer handles the formatting, encryption, and compression of data.
 	- Session
 		- Establishes a session between two or more devices with a Session-ID
+			- Sync and acknowledged
 	- Transport
 		- Allows for the flow of Data through controls
+			- Flow control prevents "traffic jams"
+			- Sequencing which ensures that data arrives in the order it is supposed to
 		- Think of a log going down the river with multiple gates.
 		- PORTS Live here
 		- Has two Protocols